mobazha/smart-contracts/contracts/escrow/EscrowSpec.md

 ## Introduction

 Mobazha facilitates trades between arbitrary third parties on the internet.
 Currently, only UTXO-based cryptocurrencies can be used as a medium of exchange on Mobazha.
-The escrow contract is intended to be used as a way to shoehorn BSC(Binance Smart Chain) functionality into Mobazha's existing framework so that users can trade using BNB and ERC20 tokens as their medium of exchange.
+The escrow contract is intended to be used as a way to shoehorn BSC(Binance Smart Chain) functionality into Mobazha's existing framework so that users can trade using ETH and ERC20 tokens as their medium of exchange.

-**IMPORTANT:** This contract supports only BNB and _compliant_ ERC20 tokens.
+**IMPORTANT:** This contract supports only ETH and _compliant_ ERC20 tokens.
 Use of the Escrow contract with non-compliant ERC20 tokens may result in permanent loss of tokens.
 In particular, if the token does not return `true` upon a successful call to `token.transfer` or `token.transferFrom` you should not use the token with this escrow contract.
 See [this article](https://medium.com/coinmonks/missing-return-value-bug-at-least-130-tokens-affected-d67bf08521ca) for a deeper explanation.
 We will never present non-complaint tokens as a payment option in the Mobazha UI, but it is still possible to send (and permanently lose) such tokens by interacting with the Escrow contract through a third-party UI.

 ### How Mobazha Trades Currently Work (in UTXO land)